parsiya/parsiya.net/content/post/2021/2021-01-08-electron-sig-bypass/index.markdown

 {{< imgcap title="cmd as SYSTEM" src="13-cmd.png" >}}

 I got 200 USD for the bug.
-Financially, not worth the time spent but, I learned a new trick.
+Financially, not worth the time spent, but I learned a new trick.
 Although, it would have been completely different if I were living in a cheap country with low taxes.